-Branding takes place on at least 3 levels.
-First we are all familiar with company brands; Apple, Google, Coca Cola, etc. Then we also brand our product or service.
+Branding takes place on at least three levels.
+First, we are all familiar with company brands; Apple, Google, Coca-Cola, etc. Then we also brand our product or service.
 The “iPhone” is a strong product brand.
 But we also brand ourselves – this is called a personal brand.

 What is a Personal Brand?

 Recently I spoke for the Katy Chamber of Commerce Young Professionals group about this subject.
-Unfortunately, I run into many young professionals that are building the wrong type of brand.
+Unfortunately, I run into many young professionals building the wrong brand type.
 They don’t realize that some of their actions are sticking with them.
-I strongly urged them to intentionally guard and build their personal brand.
+I strongly urged them to guard and build their personal brand intentionally.
 Here is what I shared with them.

 3 Ways to Develop Your Personal Brand

 - Discover your brand.
 Open yourself up to feedback and take an honest assessment of what others in the business community say about you and your service.
 This is often difficult because many people will not be honest with us in fear of hurting or offending us.
 It is also difficult for us to put ourselves out there for some feedback because, well, it hurts and offends us sometimes!
 However, you might find that this encourages you too, so take the risk!
 Also, make an honest assessment of your strengths.
 There are some things that you do better than most other people.
 Capitalize on your strengths and let them be a key part of your personal brand.
 Next, examine your mindset!
 Your self-impression will determine (to a large degree) how others perceive you!
 By taking some time for honest feedback and reflection, you will discover your unique attributes and gain insight into the next step: